fxbriol/fxbriol.github.io/_pages/Stein.md

 My main research interests consist in developing novel statistical or machine learning methodology which can deal with computational expensive or intractable models.
 From a computational viewpoint, two of the main challenges in this context are:

 * We usually want to obtain certain quantities of interest, but these take the form of some intractable integral/expectations.
+Examples include Bayesian posterior moments, marginal likelihoods or expected losses.

 * We often only know the probability density functions we are working with up to some unknown normalisation constant.
-For example, we usually do not know the normalisation constant of Bayesian posterior distributions (called the model evidence), and sometimes the likelihood itself has an unknown constant.
+For example, we usually do not know the normalisation constant of Bayesian posterior distributions (called the model evidence), and sometimes the likelihood itself has an unknown constant (this includes so-called unnormalised models, or doubly-intractable problems in a Bayesian setting).

 The most common solution to these problems is to use elaborate Monte Carlo methods or variational inference, but this can often lead to significant further computational challenges.
 Thankfully, Stein's method offers us an alternative approach.
 Using so-called *Stein operators*, it is straightforward to construct functions which integrate to a known value, and can be evaluated even without knowing normalisation constants of the densities of interest.
 This can also be used to construct notions of distance between probability distributions with these same properties called *Stein discrepancies*.